rubys/whimsy-board-agenda-nodejs/docs/walkthrough/add-comment.md

 There are three parts to adding a comment to a report:

   - the button
-      - defined in a `static get button` property
+      - defined in a `static get button` method
       - connected to a page in the client router
   - the form
       - state is initialized when the modal dialog is shown